fusion-energy/neutronics-workshop/README.md

 - Try running the script and producing the material cross section plot ```python 3_example_material_plot.py```

 The plot produced should look similar to the plot shown below.
-As you can see lithium enrichment only increases tritium prodcution at lower neutron energies.
+As you can see lithium enrichment only increases tritium production at lower neutron energies.

 <p align="center"><img src="tasks/task_1/images/3_example_material_plot.png" height="500"></p>

  - Try editing the script so that other candidate breeder materials are added to the plot. ```coder 3_example_material_plot.py```

-**Learning Outcomes Task 1**
+**Learning Outcomes**

 - How OpenMC can be used to plot cross-sectional data for a variety of fusion-relevant interactions, e.g. (n,2n), (n,Xt).
 - Reaction probabilities vary for each isotope depending on the energy of the neutron.
 - Cross sections can be plotted for specific isotopes, elements and full materials.
 - Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.
 - Lithium 6 has the highest probability of producing tritium at low neutron energies.
-- Lithium 6 enrichment has the highest probability of producing tritium at low neutron energies.
 - Understand that lithium enrichment increases tritium production from low energy neutrons.

 &ensp;